AoiTechDev/makro-tracer/README.md

 Users can change few things here due to their account like:

 - Their names.
-By default it is set as null because they do not need to provide it in registration.
 - Email,
 - Password.
 - Avatar.
-Users can set their avatars which will be displayed in every places.

 Feature with avatar was bit tricky and fun to do and also really teaching.
 I used AWS S3 Bucket to keep all images which user upload.
 I generate url for the image which is stored in S3 and I keep it in db.
 For optimizing all of this, I rezise image down to improve performance and avoid uploading large resolution images just for avatar picture.